 Bora Bora vs Maldives?
 This is a question that plagues many luxury travelers including myself.
 After getting engaged in Bora Bora, arguably one of the most beautiful islands on earth, my husband and I had set the bar pretty high for where we should travel to on our honeymoon.
-We knew that after a chaotic year of planning which culminated in a very grand and lavish wedding, remote relaxation was a priority for top honeymoon destination choices.
+We knew that after a chaotic year of planning which culminated in a very large wedding, remote relaxation was a priority for top honeymoon destination choices.
 We also had been longing to visit another overwater bungalow island, and given that we wanted to travel to other countries after we rested and recharged, we decided on the Maldives as the perfect first stop to our multi-destination honeymoon.
 (Especially because the Maldives are rumored to disappear.)
 Many travelers debate whether they should go to Bora Bora or the Maldives, and after visiting both these dream-worthy destinations, I’ve formed some very strong opinions on which place to visit.

 Bora Bora or Maldives

 This question does come up quite a bit so to start, no, Bora Bora and Maldives are two completely separate destinations.
 The Maldives is a set of islands in the Indian Ocean located off the coast of Sri Lanka.
 Bora Bora is an island within a set of islands belonging to country of French Polynesia, and is located in the Pacific Ocean between Hawaii and Australia.
 Both offer the water bungalow experience on luxurious island resorts spanning the clearest crystal blue and turquoise lagoons.
 Here are some factors that may help you decide one destination over the other.